Harvey Weinstein Pleads Not Guilty to New Charges of Predatory Sexual Assault

 Sciorra was not part of the original case and is outside the statute of limitations.
 The original indictment alleges that Weinstein, 67, raped a woman in 2013 and orally raped a different women in 2006.
 To convict on predatory assault charges, a court must find him guilty of assault against at least two women.

-Because Sciorra did not testify before the original grand jury, she cannot testify in his upcoming trial without the new indictment.
+Because Sciorra did not testify before the original grand jury, she could not testify at his upcoming trial without the new indictment.
 Weinstein’s legal team was informed in mid-August that the prosecutors were going to go back to the grand jury to include the testimony of a “significant witness”who is believed to be Sciorra.

 Weinstein’s attorneys contest the new indictment as an “11th hour maneuver.”